Yamaha YZ125

 The Yamaha YZ125 is a motocross racing motorcycle with a two-stroke 124.9 cc displacement single-cylinder engine made by Yamaha since 1974.
 It is available to the public.
 For the first two years it was made with dual rear shocks, then changing to a monoshock.
 The YZ125 has been ridden to five AMA National Motocross Championships, and multiple AMA Regional Supercross Championships.

-In 2001, Yamaha released a bike designed to complement the YZ125, the four-stroke YZ250F.
-The two bikes shared a rolling chassis and are eligible to compete in the same racing class.
-The YZ250F has a slight horsepower advantage.

 The YZ125 has a 124 cc reed valve-inducted two-stroke engine.
 It was air cooled from 1974 to 1980, and liquid cooled since 1981.
 It has a Mikuni 38 mm TMX series carburetor.
 The engine produces 35 hp.

 The YZ125 has been built with five- or six-speed manual sequential gearbox depending on model year.
 The 2005 model has a constant-mesh, wet, multiple-disc coil-spring clutch.